Essay by David W. Gray, Nov. 5, 2010

 A few days later, a family member posted the following link on Facebook, suggesting I rethink our role as Christians:

 Here is one vitally important thing I think Zens and Bjork failed to consider.
 That is the political or governmental environment during biblical times.
-I've learned in recent years how important it is to know the environmental issues of the times in which the scriptures were written.
+I have learned in recent years how important it is to know the environmental issues of the times in which the scriptures were written.
 Knowing the environmental issues brings the scriptures to a new level of life and you view it from a different perspective.

 When our founding fathers of the United States wrote the Declaration of Independence, the premise was to leave the monarchy of England and form a Republic.
 Not a democracy as so many mistakenly refers the US as being.
 There is a difference between republic and democracy.
 I will not define that difference here.
-You can learn that on your own time if you don’t know.
+You can learn that on your own time if you do not know.

 Here are a few scripture examples (in bold) followed by the actual scripture of what I mean from the New International Version Bible:

-\Romans 13:1 & 5
+Romans 13:1 & 5

 1. Let everyone be subject to the governing authorities, for there is no authority except that which God has established.
 The authorities that exist have been established by God.

 5. Therefore, it is necessary to submit to the US Constitution [We the People], not only because of possible punishment but also as a matter of conscience.